 • Mystery theme

-Besides these, there any can be any topic that you find interesting and passionate about and believe that can create value for listeners could be a potential niche in podcasting.
+Besides these, there can be any topic that you find interesting and passionate about and believe that can create value for listeners could be a potential niche in podcasting.

 How to start a podcast on YouTube

 YouTube is one of the best platforms to launch your podcast.
 It is very simple and does not require a huge cost.
-Simply, set up media hosting and podcasting, choose equipment.
+Simply, set up media hosting and podcasting, and choose equipment.
 The next step is to record your podcast, edit it, and make it qualitative.

 YouTube users are diverse, and millions of people all over the world consume content through this platform.
-Reaching such a vast majority of people can attract people with the same interest, and passion about similar things.
+Reaching such a vast majority of people can attract people with the same interest and passion about similar things.
 This can be very beneficial for beginners, who are new to podcasting.

 More of the podcasters are getting into YouTube, such as Ethan Klein, David Dobrik, Joe Rogan, and Marques Brownlee.
 And you can be one of them.